 WHAT YOU GET

-2. Five to twenty days stay (exceptionally we might consider residencies shorter than five days and longer than twenty days)
+2. Five to fifteen days stay (exceptionally we might consider residencies shorter and longer, depending on project)

 3. Working space

 4. Transport from and to Lisbon at the beginning and end of the residency, if needed